-Israelis go to the polls as Netanyahu tries to stage a comeback
+After Israel's election, polls point to a close race that could bring Netanyahu back

 Israel's political map is split down the middle between parties that want populist nationalist icon Netanyahu in power, and parties that say the polarizing figure on trial for corruption is unfit to serve.
 A diverse coalition unseated Netanyahu last year, but it broke up this year over ideological differences.

-If Netanyahu's bloc doesn't win, a stalemate is another possible outcome of the vote.
-If no candidate can form a 61-lawmaker majority in the 120-member parliament, Lapid would remain a caretaker leader and elections would be held yet again.
+If no candidate can form a 61-lawmaker majority in the 120-member parliament, Lapid will remain a caretaker leader and elections will be held yet again.
 Polls show no easy path to victory for Lapid or other anti-Netanyahu candidates.

-Lapid is campaigning with center-left allies, arguing he will keep right-wing extremism at bay.
-Netanyahu is promising to bring Israelis a sense of security, after Palestinians killed 25 Israeli civilians and soldiers this year.
+Lapid campaigned with center-left allies, arguing he would keep right-wing extremism at bay.
+Netanyahu promised to bring Israelis a sense of security, after Palestinians killed 25 Israeli civilians and soldiers this year.
 Israeli troops have killed more than 130 Palestinian militants and civilians during the same period, the deadliest toll in several years.

 If Netanyahu wins, he could form a government with religious and far-right partners, including parties that promote hostile policies against Palestinian Arab citizens, anti-LGBTQ sentiment and proposals to weaken the independence of the judiciary — which could help Netanyahu escape conviction in his corruption trial.

-"The right side don't like gay people, don't like Arabs," said Liron Gur, a gay Israeli voter.
+"The right side don't like gay people, don't like Arabs," says Liron Gur, a gay Israeli voter.
 "I believe if they will be the power, my life will be very bad."

 At a polling station in Jerusalem where Netanyahu cast his ballot, some right-wing voters said they were abandoning support this time for Netanyahu and his right-wing allies.